andreasbm/router-slot/blueprint.md

 window.customElements.define("user-component", UserComponent);
 ```

-Alternatively the params could be passed through the setup function when defining the route.
+Alternatively the params can be passed through the setup function.

 ```javascript
 await routerSlot.add([